-- (a) Quits; - (b) Is discharged for just cause (probationary employees without just cause); - (c) Is laid off pursuant to the provisions of the applicable Agreement for a period of two (2) years; - (d) Retires;

-- (e) Fails to report to work at the conclusion of an authorized leave of absence or when fit to return to duty after a medical leave as determined by a doctor; - (f) Is laid off and fails to report for work within fourteen (14) calendar days of being recalled; - (g) Does not perform work for the Village for any reason for a continuous period in excess of eighteen (18) months (except for absence due to military service); or - (h) Fails to report to work or notify the Village during an absence of two consecutive workdays unless the employee is unable to do so for reasons beyond his control which could not be reasonably anticipated or planned for.
+- (a) Quits; - (b) Is discharged for just cause (probationary employees without just cause); - (c) Is laid off pursuant to the provisions of the applicable Agreement for a period of two (2) years; - (d) Retires; - (e) Fails to report to work at the conclusion of an authorized leave of absence or when fit to return to duty after a medical leave as determined by a doctor; - (f) Is laid off and fails to report for work within fourteen (14) calendar days of being recalled; - (g) Does not perform the essential duties of their position for the Village for any reason for a continuous period in excess of eighteen (18) months, which said period shall include any light duty assignments.
+E.g., if an employee is injured and off work for 12 month, then performs light duty for 3 months, and is back off work for 3 months, said employee has not performed the essential duties of their position for 18 months.
+The foregoing 18 month period shall not include absence due to military service; or - (h) Fails to report to work or notify the Village during an absence of two consecutive workdays unless the employee is unable to do so for reasons beyond his control which could not be reasonably anticipated or planned for.